 this app could completely change how you feel walking alone at night

 Companion is an app that's out to change that.
-Created by college students Danny Freed, Jake Wayne, Lexie Ernst, and Katie Reiner, the app allows users' friends and family to virtually accompany them on their way, making sure they reach their destination safely.
+Created by college students Danny Freed, Jake Wayne, Lexie Ernst, and Katie Reiner, the app allows user's friends and family virtually accompany them on their way, making sure they reach their destination safely.

-Right now, the app is designed to work in the US only, but the global response should soon see international compatibility.
+Right now, the app designed to work in the US, but the global response should soon see international compatibility.

 Image via companionapp.io